 Physicians are using the PET/CT scanner to help diagnose and treat a variety of cancers, including breast, cervical, colorectal, esophageal, head and neck, lung, lymphoma, melanoma and thyroid.
 Swedish was one of the first in the nation to offer computer-aided advanced lung nodule detection and analysis, a state-of-the-art set of imaging and analysis tools that can benefit patients with lung cancer.
 Additionally, at Swedish, PET/CT helps radiation oncologists during the treatment-planning phase.
 The PET/CT scanner helps them target the exact location of the tumor for radiation treatment, determine appropriate dosage levels and minimize damage to healthy tissue in the process.

-About PET/CT Imaging @ Swedish Cancer Institute
+About PET/CT Imaging at the Swedish Cancer Institute

 The PET/CT Imaging Center at the Swedish Cancer Institute was developed through a partnership between the Swedish Cancer Institute, Seattle Nuclear Medicine and the Tumor Institute Radiation Oncology Group.